progund/cave-sprint-1/README.md

 ```Java
 package se.itu.game.cave;
 ```
-The Player class should be a Singelton (there should only ever be one Player instance in the Game).
+The Player class should be a Singleton (there should only ever be one Player instance in the Game).

 In order to achieve that, you need to take some actions: